About the Community of Scholars

 What is Advantage Scholars?

-Advantage Scholars is a three-day residential program that takes place over summer and is open to all incoming scholars.
-Advantage Scholars offers a unique opportunity for scholars to start building their Furman family before their first day of class.
-This program brings incoming freshmen together to discuss real-world issues, explore campus and the community, and connect socially.
-An early introduction to The Furman Advantage, Advantage Scholars gives students foundational tools for leadership for use during their Furman career and beyond.
+Advantage Scholars is a four-day residential program that takes place over the summer and is open to all incoming scholars, offering a unique opportunity for scholars to start building their Furman family before their first day of class.

-- Develop bonds and build community among scholars even before they arrive on campus in August
+- Develop close social bonds and build community among the group of scholars

-- Further their critical thinking skills as they examine real-world issues
+- Further critical thinking skills while examining real-world issues

 - Have fun!

 Yes.
 Advantage Scholars is NOT a substitution for either summer or fall orientation.
-We have strategically planned Advantage Scholars to align with summer orientation sessions so that you may combine it all in one trip, and attend an orientation session right before Advantage Scholars begins.
+We have strategically planned Advantage Scholars to align with summer orientation sessions so that you may combine it all in one trip, and attend an orientation session on the first day of the Advantage Scholars program (our programming on the first day will begin in the evening after summer orientation has finished).
 However, unlike orientation, there are no planned activities for parents—this is a students-only experience.

-Student Takeaways From the Advantage Scholars Program 2023
+Student Takeaways from the 2025 Advantage Scholars Program

 -